 - Provide reasons for people to get in touch, buy, download or share your information.

-- Make sure your call to action is prominent and not in tiny text at the bottom of the page.
-Add one to every page.
+- Make sure your calls to action are prominent and not in tiny text at the bottom of the page.
+Add one (or two) to every page.

 - Use a photo as people ‘buy from faces’ and ask for phone calls.
 Add buttons instead of text links as website visitors are more likely to press buttons.
 Be creative with your button text, avoid submit and enter.
-Look below at the image above 8.
-Technical and the button reads find broken links now!
+Give a reason to click.

 - Still a major factor in how a website ranks and without them you can have a perfect website with brilliant content and it may still not rank highly.